 About Carley

-Carley’s consulting practice is rooted in deep knowledge of the health and human services policy space.
-She specializes in developmental disability and behavioral health policy issue areas.
-She received a Master of Public Policy from the Goldman School at the University of California Berkeley.
+Carley’s consulting practice is rooted in deep knowledge of the health and human services policy space, with specific expertise in developmental disability and behavioral health issue areas.
+She holds a Master of Public Policy from the Goldman School at the University of California Berkeley.
 Before launching her independent consulting practice, Carley spent years gaining skills and expertise working for a distinguished firm as a consultant to state government and foundation clients.

 Carley is particularly passionate about working towards a California where all people with intellectual and/or developmental disabilities (I/DD) are able to access high quality services that they need and choose from a system that respects their autonomy and dignity.
-She has had the privilege of providing direct services to people with I/DD as both a special education teacher and as a service-coordinator in the regional center system.
-From a very young age Carley was compelled by the desire to advocate in support of people with I/DD, to ensure that they have the opportunities that they need to thrive and to live the lives that they choose for themselves.
+As the family member of several loved ones with I/DD, Carley has been compelled by the desire to advocate in support of people with I/DD from a very young age.
+She is specifically driven to make sure that people with I/DD have the opportunities that they need to thrive in their communities and to live the lives that they choose for themselves.